emilebosch/drone-docker-build/Readme.md

 - Allow trusted build at your drone registry
 - Edit the drone yml to use the following image

-The `.drone.yml` file for instance used at our company wit pushing to our private registry.
+The `.drone.yml` file for instance used at our company with pushing to our private registry.

 ```